-The Commission may refuse to accept an organization report (Form P-5), may sever a certificate of compliance (Form P-4), and may revoke a permit if: (1) the organization remains non-compliant with an outstanding order finding a violation; or (2) a person who holds a position of ownership or control in the organization has, within the preceding seven years, held a position of ownership or control in another organization that has an outstanding order finding a violation during the period of ownership or control.
+The Commission has several tools to rescind an operator's authority, including refusing to accept an organization report (Form P-5), severing a certificate of compliance (Form P-4) as detailed above, or revoking a permit if: (1) the organization remains non-compliant with an outstanding order finding a violation; or (2) a person who holds a position of ownership or control in the organization has, within the preceding seven years, held a position of ownership or control in another organization that has an outstanding order finding a violation during the period of ownership or control.
 Rejection of an organization report under this authority precludes an organization from conducting oil and gas operations within the State of Texas except as necessary to ensure public safety and protect the environment.
 The Commission tracks outstanding violations to ensure organizations and their officers and owners are held accountable under this authority.
 (See Tex.
 Nat.
 Res.
-Code Ann. §91.114.)
-When an Enforcement Order has been issued and the operator has not complied with that order, the statute prohibits the Commission from accepting Organization Report renewals (Form P-5), certain permit applications (including Drilling Permits among others) and requests for Certifications of Compliance and Transportation Authority (Form P-4) for any wells it may operate.
-The statute also applies to the individuals in control of the company; any other companies controlled by a tagged person are similarly barred from filing with the Commission.
-The restrictions imposed by §91.114 effectively bar that company (and those who control it) from continuing those activities beyond the current P-5 year as an "Active" organization report is required for a company to conduct operations subject to the Commission's jurisdiction.
+Code Ann. § 91.114.)
+When an Enforcement Order has been issued and the operator has not complied with that order, the statute prohibits the Commission from accepting Organization Report renewals (Form P-5), certain permit applications (including Drilling Permits, among others) and requests for Certifications of Compliance and Transportation Authority (Form P-4) for any wells it may operate.
+The statute also applies to the individuals in control of the company: any other companies controlled by a tagged officer are similarly barred from filing with the Commission.
+The restrictions imposed by § 91.114 effectively bar that company (and those who control it) from continuing those activities beyond the current P-5 year as an "Active" organization report is required for a company to conduct operations subject to the Commission's jurisdiction.